bvo4/FirefoxIncognitoRebind/README.md

 # FirefoxIncognitoRebind
 For the FireFox browser, changes the keybind of CTRL + SHIFT + N so that instead of opening a previously closed window, it opens a new private window.
 This is to match the keybind Chromium uses to open an incognito window.

+Ctrl + Shift + P still words as the default keybind to open a new private browser.
+This script only affects Ctrl + Shift + N.

+Credit: -  https://searchfox.org/mozilla-release/source/browser/base/content/browser-sets.inc as a resource for the command list of all hotkeys in Firefox.
+        -  https://support.mozilla.org/en-US/kb/customizing-firefox-using-autoconfig as a guide for using Firefox AutoConfig
+        - https://www.reddit.com/r/firefox/comments/kilmm2/restore_ctrlshiftb_library_by_setting_configjs/ :  Credit to u/aveyo on Reddit for providing the base code template to modifying hotkeys through a Firefox Javascript template.

 # Instructions

 1) Locate your Mozilla Firefox root directory.
 By default, this will be loated in C:\Program Files\Mozilla Firefox\